sg893052/sonic-buildimage/system/syslog-msg-intf-name-xlate-HLD.md

 DPB related configuration changes do *not* require a system reboot or config reload, therefore the rsyslog translation table must be updated whenever a change in port breakout mode is detected in the STATE_DB PORT_BREAKOUT table (only interested in base port DPB status changes).
 The current breakout mode can be read from the CONFIG_DB BREAKOUT_CFG table 'brkout_mode' attribute listed for the base port.

 For the base ports, their standard alias name is determined by reading the first 'alias_at_lanes' entry in their platform.json definition, subject to the following modification: if the port supports breakout, but is currently not broken out, then the trailing "/<breakout_port> part of the alias name is removed.
-Once the new translation table JSON file is built, a SIGHUP signal is used to tell rsyslog to reload its lookup table from the JSON file without restarting the process.
+Once the new translation table JSON file is built, rsyslog is told to reload its lookup table from the JSON file (SIGHUP or special inband log message) without restarting the process.

 ### 1.2.1.2 Systemd Journal Remains Untranslated